zanomar1/cs-locker-ui-sdk-ios/docs/configuration.md

 There are several lock types that could be used to secure user access token:

 - `PinLock` - User is verified by pin.
 Developer can set exact length that is required.
 It has to be between 4 and 8 digits long.
-- `FingerprintLock` - User is verified by his/her fingerprint.
-This option is automatically disabled for devices that do not support fingerprint verification.
+- `BiometricLock` - User is verified by his/her biometric.
+This option is automatically disabled for devices that do not support biometric verification.
 - `GestureLock` - User is verified by gesture on a grid.
 The length of the gesture can be set by developer.
 The minimal length of the gesture must be at least 4 points long.
 - `NoLock` - User is not verified when the access token is retrieved from the server